goschtl/zope/zope2book/trunk/source/ZPT.rst

 Creating a Page Template
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you design pages, you will probably use FTP or WebDAV instead of the
-Zope Management Interface (ZMI) to edit *Page Templates*.
-See "Remote
-Editing With FTP and WebDAV" in the `Advanced Page Templates`_ chapter for
-information on editing *Page Templates* remotely.
-For the small
-examples in this chapter, it is easier to use the ZMI.

-Use your web browser to log into the Zope Management Interface as a
+Use your web browser to log into the Zope Management Interface as a manager.
-manager.
-Create a *Folder* to work in named 'template_test' in the root
+Create a *Folder* to work in named 'template_test' in the root of your Zope.
-of your Zope.
-Visit this folder and choose *Page Template* from Zope's
+Visit this folder and choose *Page Template* from Zope's add list.
+Type
-add list (do *NOT* choose DTML Method or DTML Document, the following
-examples only work inside a Page Template).
-Type 'simple_page' in the
-add form's *Id* field, then push the *Add and Edit* button.
+'simple_page' in the add form's *Id* field, then push the *Add and Edit*
+button.

 You should now see the main editing page for the new *Page Template*.
 The title is blank and the default template text is in the editing area.